Ten-James/czechtina-old/README.md

 # Czechtina

+Current version: 0.1.4

 Czechtina is programming language based on C and czech language.

-Compiler is written in Kotlin using [Klang](https://github.com/j-jzk/klang) Library
+Compiler is written in Kotlin using [Klang](https://github.com/j-jzk/klang) Library For more information about language see [CHANGELOG.md](CHANGELOG.md)

 ## Good to know

 Czechtina started as preprocesor language for C. I had to renamed it to czecheader.